MinecraftForge/Documentation/docs/dependencies/jarinjar.md

 Adding Dependencies
 -------------------

 You can add dependencies to be included inside your jar using the `jarJar` configuration.
-As Jar-in-Jar is a negotiation system, all versions should supply a support range.
+As Jar-in-Jar is a negotiation system, all versions should supply a supported range.

 ```gradle
 // In build.gradle